SharifdotG/Editorials/2023/UAP Junior Programming Contest 2024 (1-1 to 2-2)/Editorials/C - উল্টা-পুল্টা 🔄️.md

 }
 ```

-### Explanation
+**Explanation:**

-1. **Input**: Both solutions start by reading the size of the array (`arraySize`) followed by reading the elements of the array.
+- Similar to the C implementation, it reads the size of the sequence and the elements into an array.

-2. **Array Initialization**: Arrays `array[]` of size `arraySize` are initialized to store the sequence.

-3. **Reversing and Printing the Array**:
-    - Both solutions use a loop that starts from the last index (`arraySize - 1`) and iterates until the first index (`0`).
-    - In each iteration, the code prints the element at the current index in reverse order, separated by a space.
+- The elements of the array are then printed in reverse order.

-## Complexity Analysis
+### Complexity Analysis

-Both solutions have a time complexity of `O(n)`, where `n` is the size of the sequence.
-The space complexity is also `O(n)` as they use an array to store the sequence.
+- **Time Complexity:** Both implementations traverse the array once for input and once again for output, leading to a time complexity of O(n), where n is the size of the array.

-## Conclusion

-The provided C and C++ solutions offer a straightforward approach to reverse a given array and print the reversed sequence.
-By following the explanation and understanding the logic, Priom and Sharif can successfully reverse arrays without encountering any issues with garbage values.
+- **Space Complexity:** Both implementations use an array to store the sequence, resulting in a space complexity of O(n) due to the array's size.

-Happy coding! 🖥️💡
+Happy Coding! 🔄️